shim212/othello/README.md

 - Playing a game of Othello (Reversi) with deep-learning network agent.

-- The network structure and Monte Carlo tree search algorithm mimicks that of AlphaGo.
+- The network structure and Monte Carlo tree search algorithm mimicks that of AlphaGo by DeepMind.

 - This program needs 'pygame', 'numpy', 'pickle' from PYPI.